 Rev. Reisner joined us for worship on October 1, and his first Sunday as interim pastor was Oct.
 8.

-For a preview of this week's service, access TPPC's Worship page.
+For a preview of the service, access TPPC's Worship page.

 The Christian Education Committee proposes to re-vitalize the adult Sunday School hour (~9:30-10:45 AM Sunday, in the Parlor; 4th Sunday 12:30 PM in Sanctuary).